mattermost/docs/source/help/apps/desktop-changelog.rst

 All Platforms
 ^^^^^^^^^^^^^
 - Fixed an issue where the app window started as maximized when "Start app on login" setting was enabled.
+The Desktop App no longer starts to system tray and the parameter ``--hidden`` was removed.
 This setting is not respected when AppImage file (Unofficial) is used.
 - Fixed an issue where the **Add server** modal fields were missing the right-click menu.
 - Fixed an issue where users did not see the right-click menu with Copy and Paste options on the login page when using the desktop app to login to an external application.
 - Fixed an issue where the URL bar was shown in the bottom left corner when hovering over a timestamp or internal links.